victorarias/coding_dojo_game_of_life/README.md

 # Coding dojo with Elixir

-This dojo happened at the Lambda3 office in São Paulo on Semptember 19th.
+This dojo happened at the Lambda3 office in São Paulo on September 19th.
 We used the Elixir programming language which was briefly introduced by Victor Arias.

 ## Game of life